 Every child has a natural curiosity about the way the world works.
 At Annfield Plain Junior School, we aim to develop pupils’ enjoyment and interest in science within all aspects of everyday life.
 Where possible we use outdoor learning and real-life experiences.
 Using a range of planned investigations and practical activities, we build on pupils’ curiosity and sense of awe in the natural world.

-As we aim to prepare pupils for secondary school and who think like scientists, we ensure the children are able to develop their ability to plan fair tests, make predictions, record results using ICT, diagrams, graphs, tables and charts and to make generalisations about their learning.
+As we aim to prepare pupils for secondary school and help them to think like scientists, we ensure the pupils are able to develop their ability to plan fair tests, make predictions, record results (using ICT, diagrams, graphs, tables and charts) and to make generalisations about their learning.
 We value the use of scientific vocabulary and model this with our children, encouraging them to use it to explain their scientific thinking.

 Progress is measured throughout Key Stage 2.
 Children complete pre/post topic assessments for each unit of work.
 Children’s scientific skills, knowledge and understanding are assessed termly/half-termly.
 Science is taught following the ‘Snap Science’ scheme of work and in line with the updated National Curriculum which aims to:

 - Develop scientific knowledge and conceptual understanding, through the specific disciplines of biology, chemistry and physics;

 - Develop understanding of the nature, processes and methods of science, through different types of science enquiry which helps pupils to answer scientific questions about the world around them;

 - Equip pupils with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Light and Shadows